 When trimming the cat’s nails, it is crucial to use the right nail clipper.
 Don’t use human nail clippers or those for dogs.
 Cats have smaller nails than their canine counterparts.
 Using the wrong nail trimmer can injure your cat.
 It can also leave rough edges on the nail of your cat.
 These rough edges can still make scratch marks on surfaces.
 As such, it is always a good idea to file the nails after trimming.

-An alternative to trimming the nails of cats is the use of nail cups.
+An alternative to trimming the nails of cats is the use of nail caps.
 These are plastic sleeves that you put on each nail.
 The smoother surfaces of these nail cups can help prevent damage to your furniture.
 The main issue with these contraptions is that cats don’t like them.
 It may take some time for your cat to get used to the feeling of having sleeves on its nails.
 Also, these require replacement every 3 to 4 weeks.
 It may not be a practical way to address cat scratching.

 Buy a Scratching Post or a Cat Tree